balena-io/balena-cli-masterclass/README.md

 use a balena CLI command to 'push' the code from the masterclass repository to the balena builders.

-Ensure that in your terminal, you have changed directory to the root of the repository for this [masterclass](https://github.com/balena-io/balena-cli-masterclass) and then type:
+Ensure that in your terminal, you have changed the directory to the root of the repository for this [masterclass](https://github.com/balena-io/balena-cli-masterclass) and then type: